-Winter is on its way, and so is seasonal affective disorder (SAD)—a condition that can strike in the summer, but primarily affects people in the winter.
+Winter is almost here and so is seasonal affective disorder (SAD).
+SAD primarily affects people in the winter although it can also strike in the summer.
 Cold temperatures drive people indoors and onto their couches, making you feel sluggish and unmotivated.
 To get up in the morning, someone needs to start a strong pot of espresso-ground coffee and turn the water hose on you.

 Are you feeling the winter blues already?
 If you’re feeling lethargic or low-energy, you could be experiencing seasonal affective disorder.
 Instead of feeling trapped inside by winter, there are ways to enjoy the season and lift up your mood and energy levels.